 And a few general tips: don’t download things you didn’t ask for, don’t open spam emails, and remember that your bank will never ask for your password.

-By the way: If you think there’s no one stupid enough to fall for these or give away their credit card information on the internet, have a look at @NeedADebitCard.
+By the way: If you think there’s no one stupid enough to fall for these credit card hacking techniques or give away their credit card information on the internet, have a look at @NeedADebitCard.

 Stay safe people!